Active robustness against the detuning-error for Rydberg quantum gates: Discussion and Summary

 \section{Discussion and Summary}

 We present a scheme of high-fidelity adiabatic $C_Z$ gates natively having {\it active} robustness to one type of errors, {\it i.e.}, the Rydberg two-photon detuning error.
-We mainly focus on optimizing the laser pulses to be insensitive towards the deviation of two-photon detuning, which may originate from versatile experimental imperfections, such as atomic temperature effect or laser amplitude noise.
-Based on the use of a cleverly-modified cost function that targets at minimizing the fluctuation of infidelity(average infidelity) in a certain error range, we observe the gate error due to Doppler shifts and laser amplitude deviations can be greatly suppressed, although at the expense of a slightly lower ideal fidelity.
+We mainly focus on optimizing the laser pulses to be insensitive towards the deviation of two-photon detuning, which may originate from versatile experimental imperfections, such as atomic temperature effect or laser amplitude deviation.
+Based on the use of a cleverly-modified cost function that targets at minimizing the fluctuation of infidelity(average infidelity) in a certain error range, we observe that, the gate error due to Doppler shifts and laser amplitude deviations can be reduced, although at the expense of a slightly lower ideal fidelity at small detunings.
 Additionally, the optimized laser pulse can be more effective by accounting for the type of error distributions.
-One example is when the DER-i pulse contains Gaussian-weighted coefficients in defining the average fidelity function $\bar{\mathcal{F}}(\epsilon_\delta)$ it can outperform other two pulses (DER and TO) with an explicitly higher gate fidelity for larger atomic temperatures (Fig.\ref{Fig3:doppler}b).
-This work significantly relaxes the atomic temperature constraint in a Rydberg experiment by reducing the dephasing effect from atomic velocity and position fluctuations \cite{PhysRevLett.132.043201}.
-The new DER and DER-i pulses have more advantages when the experimental imperfections are large, {\it e.g.} a high temperature $\sim$ mK, which enables the advanced atomic cooling or optical pumping techniques unnecessary for future experiments.
+One example is when the DER-i pulse contains Gaussian-weighted coefficients in defining the average fidelity function, it can outperform other two pulses (DER and TO) with an explicitly higher gate fidelity for lower atomic temperatures.
+In addition, the newly-proposed DER and DER-i pulses under a fine optimization have higher gate fidelities for any temperature, which significantly relaxes the atomic temperature constraint in a Rydberg experiment by reducing the dephasing effect from atomic velocity and position fluctuations \cite{PhysRevLett.132.043201}.